 By Dr. Barbara Seifert, CPC

-Dr. Barbara Seifert, LCSW, CPC, NLP is the President of Committed to Your Success Coaching & Consulting in Orlando, Florida.
+Dr. Barbara Seifert, CPC is the President of Committed to Your Success Coaching & Consulting in Orlando, Florida.
 She works with small business owners & solopreneurs who want to achieve measurable and life-long improvements in their performance so they can make more money, have greater satisfaction and achieve personal and professional success.
-She also coaches in organizations to enhance employee engagement and leadership development.
-Dr. Seifert is an adjunct professor, a certified coach and certified in Neuro-Linguistic Programming.
-She is a Premier Coach with the American Society of Training & Development.
+She also coaches in organizations to enhance employee engagement and for leadership development.
+Dr. Seifert is an adjunct professor, a certified professional coach, a certified Neuro-Linguistic Programming practitioner and a Certified Law of Attraction coach.
 You can learn more by visiting www.cyscoaching.com and Your Career Success Blog at www.allaboutcareerssite.com, which was named one of the Top 100 Life Coaching Blogs to Follow in 2013.